+- 1. Activity for the Program

-• Conduct research project • Sell breeding stock to local farmers • Present data at conferences • Publish results in scientific journals
+- Conduct research project

+- Sell hay to local framers

+- Present data at conferences

+- Publish results in scientific journals

+- Conduct local and regional seminars

-14. Type(s) of methods will be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts